PX4/PX4-Autopilot/apps/examples/README.txt

     CONFIG_EXAMPLES_PWM_DEVPATH - The path to the PWM device.
 Default: /dev/pwm0 CONFIG_EXAMPLES_PWM_FREQUENCY - The initial PWM frequency.
 Default: 100 Hz
     CONFIG_EXAMPLES_PWM_DUTYPCT - The initial PWM duty as a percentage.
-Default: 50% CONFIG_EXAMPLES_PWM_DURATION - The initial PWM pulse train duration in sectonds. as a percentage.
+Default: 50% CONFIG_EXAMPLES_PWM_DURATION - The initial PWM pulse train duration in seconds.
        Used only if the current pulse count is zero (pulse count is only supported if CONFIG_PWM_PULSECOUNT is defined).
-Default: 5 seconds CONFIG_EXAMPLES_PWM_COUNT - The initial PWM pulse count.
-This option is only available if CONFIG_PWM_PULSECOUNT is defined.
+Default: 5 seconds CONFIG_EXAMPLES_PWM_PULSECOUNT - The initial PWM pulse count.
+This option is only available if CONFIG_PWM_PULSECOUNT is non-zero.
 Default: 0 (i.e., use the duration, not the count).

 examples/qencoder